JillieKang/natural-language-processing/README.md

 # Natural Language Processing

 ## Overview
 This repository contains Natural Language Processing (NLP) practices and Text-as-Data analysis exercises, using *Text Mining with R* by Julia Silge and David Robinson as the primary textbook.
 It documents the development of NLP skills and the implementation of text-as-data analysis methods in the social science context.
+R files, R Markdown files, and HTML files are available in the `practices` folder.
+Rendered HTML files can be accessed at the bottom of this README.

 ## Packages Used
 - stringr